uw-advanced-robotics/taproot/README.md

 ## Download and installation guide

-Note: The beginning of the guide is for windows users.
-If you are using mac or linux, skip steps 1-5 and instead refer to [modm's guide here](https://modm.io/guide/installation/).
+For Windows and Debian Linux, there is specific setup that documented in this guide.
+For Windows users, see the [Windows specific setup](#windows-specific-setup).
+For Linux specific setup, see [Debian Linux (Ubuntu 18.04 and 20.04 LTS) specific setup](#debian-linux-ubuntu-18.04-and-20.04-lts-specific-setup).
+For mac, instead refer to [modm's guide here](https://modm.io/guide/installation/).
+Once operating system specific setup has been complete, jump to [operating system independent setup](#operating-system-independent-setup) to complete the necessary setup.

-_**Warning:** This build setup has not been fully tested on linux or mac.
-Compatibility with mac/linux is being worked on._
+_**Warning:** This build setup has not been fully tested on mac.
+Compatibility with mac is being worked on._

+### Windows specific setup

 1. Download [arm-gcc-toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
 When you open downloads page, you will see a number of installers.
 Choose the .zip version of newest toolchain release.
 Extract the contents of the downloaded file to a permanent location of your choice.
 2. Download the latest version of [openocd](https://gnutoolchains.com/arm-eabi/openocd/).
 Download the newest version of the software and extract the files to a permanent location.
 The downloaded file is of type `.7zip`, so you will need a way to extract 7zip files, either by installing the 7zip extractor or by using an online unzipper.